Make a Fax Machine work on a VoIP ATA or Gateway

 VoIP is made for voice.
 Music and tones don't get from end to end very well because of compression and delay.
 With voice or even music, if it's somewhat distorted you can often figure out what's being said because you're smart.

-VoIP has a protocol that was implemented years ago to make DTMF work most of the time (after they found that DTMF digits didn't work too good).
+VoIP has a protocol that was implemented years ago to make DTMF work most of the time (after they found that DTMF digits didn't work too well).

 When you send a DTMF tone via VoIP to a computer listening for DTMF tones at the other end (like an auto attendant), if the tone is distorted the computer isn't going to be able to decode the tone accurately.
 Sometimes it will work, and sometimes it won't.
 When the audio tone is sent from end to end that's called inband audio.